DomFio/csc299-project/Tasks2/README.md

 - Use **tags** to organize related tasks (e.g., "work", "personal", "urgent")
 - Set **due dates** for time-sensitive tasks
 - Use the **knowledge base** to store important information, code snippets, or notes
+- **Delete notes** you no longer need to keep your knowledge base organized
 - **Search** works on titles, descriptions, priorities, and tags
-- Tasks are automatically saved after every action
+- Tasks and notes are automatically saved after every action
+- Use confirmation prompts carefully - deletions cannot be undone!

 ## Troubleshooting